sahat/hackathon-starter/README.md

 Chances are you haven't changed the *Database URI* in `.env`.
 If `MONGODB` is set to `localhost`, it will only work on your machine as long as MongoDB is running.
 When you deploy to Heroku, OpenShift or some other provider, you will not have MongoDB running on `localhost`.
-You need to create an account with [mLab](https://mongolab.com/) or [Compose](https://www.compose.io/), then create a free tier database.
+You need to create an account with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [Compose](https://www.compose.io/), then create a free tier database.
-See [Deployment](#deployment) for more information on how to setup an account and a new database step-by-step with mLab.
+See [Deployment](#deployment) for more information on how to setup an account and a new database step-by-step with MongoDB Atlas.

 ### Why Pug (Jade) instead of Handlebars?
 When I first started this project I didn't have any experience with Handlebars.
 Since then I have worked on Ember.js apps and got myself familiar with the Handlebars syntax.
 While it is true Handlebars is easier, because it looks like good old HTML, I have no regrets picking Jade over Handlebars.
 First off, it's the default template engine in Express, so someone who has built Express apps in the past already knows it.
 Secondly, I find `extends` and `block` to be indispensable, which as far as I know, Handlebars does not have out of the box.
 And lastly, subjectively speaking, Jade looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.